noahdavids/packet-analysis/README.md

 ===========
 Uses egrep to list all strings in a file that match an IPv4 address format and the sort -u to get a unique list.
 Really just a one-liner by this way I do not have to remember (or type) the egrep string.
 Its useful with build-filter.sh to create a filter to display all the IPs listed in say a log file.
 See [find-ips.sh.html](http://htmlpreview.github.com/?https://github.com/noahdavids/packet-analysis/blob/master/find-ips.sh.html).

-find_mangled_sequence_numbers.sh
+find-mangled-sequence-numbers.sh
 ================================
 Analyze a packet trace for packets where the sequence number in the ACK field does not match the sequence numbers in the selective acknowledgement blocks.
-See [find_mangled_sequence_numbers.sh.html](http://htmlpreview.github.com/?https://github.com/noahdavids/packet-analysis/blob/master/find_mangled_sequence_numbers.sh.html).
+See [find-mangled-sequence-numbers.sh.html](http://htmlpreview.github.com/?https://github.com/noahdavids/packet-analysis/blob/master/find-mangled-sequence-numbers.sh.html).

 find-reset-connections.sh
 =========================